zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/03-create-file-system/create-file-system.md

     >	***NOTE***: If the Cloud Shell is already running but the window is minimized, you can restore the window by clicking the bar icon or the arrow icon at the toolbar.
       ![Oracle Cloud console, Menu](images/3-3-2-menu.png " ")

-2. Run the oci cd (Container Engine) command that you saved in the Lab 1, Task1, step6.
+2. Run the oci ce (Container Engine) command that you saved in the Lab 1, Task1, step6.

    ![Oracle Cloud console, Cloud Shell](images/1-7-cloudshell.png " ")